axon4/calculator/README.md

 # Calculator

-* Stylish calculator that calculates equations.
+* stylish calculator that calculates equations
-* Try to practise mental calculations every now and then, lest you need to calculate something and there is no calculator available.
+* try to practise mental-calculations every now-and-then, lest you need to calculate someThing but there is no calculator availAble

 ## Stack